-Q1 2019 Q1 2018
+Q1 20 19 Q1 2018

 Operating income \$ 10.9 \$ 11.0

 Depreciation expense 3.3 2.8

 Amortization expense (1) 6.7

 Amortization of intangibles recorded for network theater screen leases (1) 6.9

-Share-based compensation costs (2) 0.8 2.8
+Share-based compensation costs (2) 8.0 2.8

 CEO transition costs (3) 0.2

 Adjusted OIBDA \$ 22.1 \$ 23.3

 Total revenue \$ 76.9 \$ 80.2

 Adjusted OIBDA margin 28.8% 29.1%

-- (1) Following the adoption of ASC 842, as discussed within Note 1 to the unaudited Condensed Financial Statements included elsewhere in this document, amortization of the ESA and affiliate intangible balances is considered a form of lease expense and has been reclassified to this account as of the adoption date, December 28, 2018.
-The Company adopted ASC 842 prospectively and thus, prior period balances remain within amortization expense. - (2) Share-based compensation costs are included in network operations, selling and marketing, administrative expense and administrative fee managing member in the accompanying unaudited Condensed Financial Statements.
-These costs represent both non-cash charges and cash charges paid through the administrative fee with the managing member.
-The amount of share-based compensation costs that were non-cash were \$0.5 million and \$1.8 million for the three months ended March 28, 2019 and March 29, 2018, respectively. - (3) Chief Executive Officer transition costs represent costs associated with the search for a new Company CEO.
+- (1) Following the adoption of ASC 842, as discussed within Note 1 to the unaudited Condensed Consolidated Financial Statements included elsewhere in this document, amortization of the ESA and affiliate intangible balances is considered a form of lease expense and has been reclassified to this account as of the adoption date, December 28, 2018.
+The Company adopted ASC 842 prospectively and thus, prior period balances remain within amortization expense. - (2) Share-based compensation costs are included in network operations, selling and marketing and administrative expense in the accompanying unaudited Condensed Consolidated Financial Statements. - (3) Chief Executive Officer transition costs represent costs associated with the search for a new Company CEO.